jason-a69/roon_cad/README.md

 `sudo cp roon_ca_sense.py /usr/local/bin/.`

-Copy the service file and enable and start it, if you are not using use dietpi then you will need to change line
+Copy the service file and enable and start it, if you are not using user dietpi then you will need to change line

 `User = dietpi`

-to reflect that...then
+to the user you are using for your OS.

+You also need to change the line

+`ExecStart=/bin/bash -c '/usr/bin/python3 /usr/local/bin/roon_ca_sense.py'`

+To the display you are using, the above example assumes the sense hat

+Now copy the service file, enable and start it.

-`sudo cp roon_ca_sense.service /lib/systemd/system/.`
+`sudo cp roon_ca.service /lib/systemd/system/.`

 `sudo systemd daemon-reload`

-`sudo systemd enable roon_ca_sense`
+`sudo systemd enable roon_ca`

-`sudo systemd start roon_ca_sense`
+`sudo systemd start roon_ca`

 Check everything is running with

-`sudo systemctl status roon_ca_sense`
+`sudo systemctl status roon_ca`

-Play some music in the correct zone and your sense hat should light up
+Play some music in the correct zone and your display should light up

 When you stop the music the sense hat display should turn off